lithops-cloud/lithops/docs/source/cli.rst

 -  **Usage example**:
    ``lithops runtime build -f Dockefile.pythonv39 -b ibm_cf lithopscloud/my-runtime-name-v39:01``

-``lithops runtime create <runtime-name>``
+``lithops runtime deploy <runtime-name>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creates/deploy a new Lithops runtime based on a image built with the
+Deploys a new Lithops runtime to the compute backend
+based on an image built with the previous command.
-previous command.
-When you build a runtime, for example from a
+When you build a runtime, for example from a Dockerfile,
-Dockerfile, the runtime is uploaded to a docker registry, however it is
+the runtime is uploaded to a docker registry, however it is
 not deployed to the compute backend.
 To do so run this command.
 Note
 that the runtime is automatically created/deployed in the compute
 backend the first time you run a function with it, so in most of the